Skip to main content

 3. Assign the analysts in France to the Analysts France role and the analysts in Germany to the Analysts Germany role.

-4. Create a data cube on the Wikipedia data source named Wikipedia France.
-In the advanced data cube options, set Required filter token: france-filter-token.
+4. Create a data cube on the Wikipedia data source named Wikipedia.
+In the advanced data cube options, set Required filter token to country-filter-token.

-6. View the Wikipedia France data cube as an analyst in France and the Wikipedia Germany data cube as an analyst in Germany, and confirm that the data is filtered as expected.
+5. View the Wikipedia data cube as an analyst in France and as an analyst in Germany to confirm that the data is filtered as expected.

 Filtered data cube for data analysts in France: